 A number of claims to the Universal Credit element of the Claimant Count were supplied coded to incorrect locations for the periods December 2018 to November 2019.
 This has been corrected for December 2019 onwards, but previous periods remain affected.
 This particularly affects a number of claimants in Northern Ireland who have been incorrectly allocated to areas in Great Britain.
 The impact on Northern Ireland for December 2019 is an increase of less than 1,000 cases that had previously been distributed across Great Britain.
 At the UK level there should not be a net effect.
 This will mean that the change in the number of claimants between November and December 2019 will be incorrect for affected areas.

-- NI claimant count (experimental) increased over the year
+- NI claimant count (experimental) increased over the month by 5,700 (9.6%) from last month’s revised total

 Claimant count interactive maps